aak — (n.) guide.

 Note: Appears in the dialog as midroti, combining the base word with the -i suffix for posession.

-middovahhe — dragon-loyalists.
+middovahhe — (n) loyalists, allies.

 Note: refers to the dragons loyal to Alduin.